 For a better experience, try going in the off-season when there aren’t any campers around.
 You’ll be able to roam freely without disturbing anyone.

 Riverbanks are popular places to gather, which makes them good places to metal detect.
 Funky fishing lures, weights, old tools, and washed-up relics are some of the finds you might come across on a riverbank.
-You may even find gold if you carry the right machine!
+You may even find gold!

 Dirt and Gravel Parking Lots